danielq1985/BibleAppPublic/README.md

 This is a bible resource designed to bring context to each verse.

 ### Background:
 The bible is a library of books written by many authors over a thousand years ago.
-There are hundred to thousands of people, places, and other bible verses referenced.
-This project's objective is to bring context to the text verse by verse. **The power of context brings the scriptures to life.**
+There are hundreds to thousands of people, places, and other bible verses referenced throughout the bible.
+The project's objective is to bring context to the text verse by verse. **The power of context brings the scriptures to life.**

 ### Tech used:
   Python, Flask, Pandas, Folium, Requests(JSON), Heroku